aws-cli-tools/whoami/README.md

 [![Actions Status](https://github.com/aws-cli-tools/whoami/workflows/Code%20Gating/badge.svg?branch=main)](https://github.com/aws-cli-tools/whoami/workflows/Code%20Gating/badge.svg?branch=main)

 # whoami
-he `whoami` CLI is a small Rust application that allows users to identify their current AWS identity.
+The `whoami` CLI is a small Rust application that allows users to identify their current AWS identity.
 The CLI uses AWS Security Token Service (STS) to make a GetCallerIdentity request, which returns details about the IAM user or role whose credentials are used to call the operation.

 The CLI is flexible and allows output in either a standard string or JSON format, depending on the user's preferences.
 It also allows users to specify the AWS Region and profile to use for requests.